chelseaheimiller/Cancer-Factors-NYS-and-USA-Level/README.md

 # Cancer Factors at the United States and New York State Level

 *This project was created as part of a data discovery exercise for academic purposes, using a dataset provided through a course.
-All data, scenarios, and findings presented are fictional and were developed to demonstrate analytical skills, data visualization techniques, and problem-solving approaches.
-Any resemblance to real-life data or events is purely coincidental.
+All scenarios and findings presented are fictional and were developed to demonstrate analytical skills, data visualization techniques, and problem-solving approaches.
+Any resemblance to real-life events is purely coincidental.
 This project is not affiliated with Rochester Regional Health, though their hospital locations were used solely for demonstrative purposes.*

 [View Cancer Factors at the United States and New York State Level on Tableau Public](https://public.tableau.com/app/profile/chelsea.heimiller/viz/CancerFactorsandtheUnitedStatesandNewYorkStateLevel/CancerFactorsattheUnitedStatesandNewYorkStateLevel)